 - Optional: 1 cup dark chocolate chips (for especially decadent waffles!)

-- Freezing Instructions: Place cooked and cooled waffles into a freezer bag.
-When ready to eat, stick frozen waffle in the toaster on the defrost setting, and you've got a fast breakfast anytime.
+When ready to eat, stick frozen waffles in the toaster on the defrost setting, and you've got a fast, healthy breakfast.